 I would highly recommend a proper shoe with a thick sole and not the slip-on ballerina pump style.
 I have found these don't last as long and are not that great.
 Also, they slip off little feet easily when running.
 Shoes for boys look for ones that resemble trainers and are very robust.
 After all, boys will be boys!

 Those little growing footsies need proper support.

 Chelsea boots are fantastic for winter for both girls and boys!

 I would highly recommend you double up!
-Schools like the children to always have a PE kit at school at all times I have found ASDA George to be the best price for PE kit!
-I managed to get two sets for around £10 including delivery.
+Schools like the children to always have a PE kit at school at all times.
+I have found ASDA George to be the best price for a PE kit!
+I managed to get two sets for around £10, including delivery.

 x2 Shorts or a Skort

 Drawstring bag to store it in.
 Your child can leave this on their peg in the cloakroom.